ikuper/satania.moe/README.md

-# The Best Girl ever.
+# Tanya: The Best Girl ever.

 This is a website for those who wanna praise Satania, you can actually browse it at <https://satania.moe>